Lara Mori: 2021

 In March, Mori won a bronze medal with her club at the 1st Italian Serie A. Then at the 2nd Italian Serie A, she won a silver medal with her club and finished ninth in the all-around.
 Her club then finished ninth at the 3rd Italian Serie A. In June, she competed at the Doha World Cup and won the silver medal on the floor exercise behind Vanessa Ferrari.
-Ferrari was then awarded the 2020 Olympic spot for floor exercise from the World Cup series with a total of 85 points, and Mori finished second with 80 points.
+At the conclusion of the World Cup series, Ferrari earned the individual Olympic berth via floor exercise with a total of 85 points; Mori finished directly after her with 80 points.

 At the Italian Championships, Olympic team member Giorgia Villa was injured and had to withdraw from the Olympic team.
-Vanessa Ferrari was added to the Italian team, and her individual spot was then reallocated to Mori.
+Ferrari was then added to the four person team, and her individual spot was reallocated to Mori.
 Mori then represented Italy at the 2020 Summer Olympics.
 In the qualification round, she scored 12.133 on the balance beam and 13.400 on the floor exercise, but she did not qualify for any event finals.